 It goes without saying that one of the top reasons to visit Argentina is its rich and exquisite gastronomy.
-If you choose to travel fifteen hundred kilometers northwest from Buenos Aires to visit a place like Salta, the food will definitely be a decisive factor, as it is known all around the country for its unique, nourishing and tasty variety of ingredients.
+If you choose to travel fifteen hundred kilometers northwest of Buenos Aires Salta food will definitely be a decisive factor, as it is known all around the country for its unique, nourishing, and tasty variety of ingredients.

-The delicious empanadas are a great “fast food” choice when you need a break from walking and sightseeing, or maybe just take the edge off your hunger.
+The delicious empanadas are a great “fast food” choice when you need a break from walking and sightseeing, or maybe just to take the edge off your hunger.
 It’s unbelievable how an apparently insignificant pastry can bring together the different flavors and sensations of the province.
-Cuts of lean beef, onion, pepper, condiments and the essential ingredient that differentiates if from the rest of Argentinian pastries: potato, are the basis of the so-called “recado” that’s stuffed into the empanada.
+Cuts of lean beef, onion, pepper, condiments, and the essential ingredient that differentiates it from the rest of Argentinian pastries: potato, are the basis of the so-called “recado” that’s stuffed into the empanada.
 Although they’re traditionally served fried, baked “salteñas” are also wonderful.
-Just remember that they are an unmissable food on your trip to Salta (recipe here)!
+Just remember that they are an unmissable Salta food.

 These traditional Mesoamerican dishes are both made of dough of corn and onions gently fried in cow grease.
-Salteños call it humita when they add cheese (goat cheese is the best option), squash, basil, milk, onions and pepper; wrap it up in the corn’s leaves and wait for it to boil.
+Salteños call it humita when they add cheese (goat cheese is the best option), squash, basil, milk, onions, and pepper; wrap it up in the corn’s leaves and wait for it to boil.
 It is a perfect choice both for sweet fanatics or salt lovers, as it can be presented either way, but remember: never eat the leaves if you don’t want to be laughed at by the locals.

 Written by Irene Valiente